cameroncondry/cbc-helpme/README.md

 ### Comparators

-HelpMe provides a slew of common comparators that provide a consistent way for basic data validation in any library.
+HelpMe provides a slew of common comparators that provide a consistent way to add basic data validation to any library.

 #### Basic Comparators: